A Method of the Quasidifferential Descent in a Problem of Bringing a Nonsmooth System from One Point to Another

 The theorem is proved. \end{proof}

+\begin{remark} {\mbox The assumption of the absolute uniform quasidifferentiability is made in order to simplify the presentation.
+Via a special form of the mean value theorem \cite{DolgConverg} for quasidifferentials one can show that this assumption is actually redundant. } \end{remark}

-Thus, as one can see from Theorem 5.2, the quasidifferentials of the functionals $I_1(x, z, u)$ and $I_3(u)$ are completely defined by the quasidifferentials of their integrands (at each time moment $t \in [0, T]$).
-The Appendix contains the detailed description of calculating the quasidifferentials required as well as the main quasidifferential rules.
+Thus, as one can see from Theorem \ref{th5.4.2}, the quasidifferentials of the functionals $I_1(x, z, u)$ and $I_3(u)$ are completely defined by the quasidifferentials of their integrands (at each time moment $t \in [0, T]$).
+Below there is the detailed description of calculating the quasidifferentials required as well as the main quasidifferential calculus rules.